JTLiggett/csPortfolio/README.md

 Reflect on all my portfolio projects:

  Overall, I'm very happy with my projects.
 They are the first coding projects I've made, and I think they're pretty good.
 However, I wish I could go back and make some of them have more feature when I ran out of time.
+Shout out to my teacher, Dr. Reinzartz; my peer students that helped me when I got stuck, Sam Johnson, Alex Moran, Sam Eriksen-Shultz, and Ethan Ellison; and Architector_4 who posted on the Processing Foundation the copy-paste code I used in my data project.

 What is one or two things that are a source of pride in your programming development?
        I'm really proud of my creativity on my projects.
 I typically choose not to be creative unless I absolutely have to, but all these projects were funny and entertaining.